corese-stack/corese-gui-swing/docs/source/index.rst

 .. #############################################################################
 ..
-The statements below are to produce the title of the page in the tab and a menu with links to the documentation pages
+The statements below are to produce the title of the page in the tab and a menu with the links to the pages of the documentation

 .. raw html below is used to hide the title of the page but retain it in the tab title. https://github.com/sphinx-doc/sphinx/issues/8356